kennethlynne/generator-angular-xl/README.md

 "scripts/**/*.js"
 ```
 Files will be matched only once, so in the aforementioned example the routes config will be loaded before everything else is included.

+## manifest.appcache
+When you build your application, the will automatically be created a cache manifest file in the dist folder.
+The manifest file must be served with the MIME type text/cache-manifest.
+Read more about the HTML5 Appcache specification [here](http://appcachefacts.info/)

 ## Testing